pherrymason/nestest/README.md

 Disassembled with DISASM6 v1.5 (https://forums.nesdev.org/viewtopic.php?t=7466) and
 manually anotated.

-Usefull to debug Nes emulators trying to run this rom.
+Useful when developing a NES emulator and trying to debug behaviour of this rom.